 Is it really fair to ask someone to give you six months or more of your life when, in the end, they can not accept your HIV status?
 Also, how fair is it to the person living with HIV?
-These are two questions that I will try to keep in mind to work on them ....
+These are two issues that I will try to hold in my memory to work them out….

 In the end, I chose to date only those who were also HIV positive.

 So I started using the dating sites and, to my delight, I made several meetings.

 Around the same time, I thought about talking about my serostatus.

 While talking to my potential partners, I sometimes mentioned that I wanted to leave.